 Selection and Award Criteria

 Your tender bid will be assessed against a number of set criteria.
-These criteria will be given to you in the tender documents so that you can see clearly what the procurement officer is looking for and how your bid will be scored.
-These criteria cannot be changed or waived throughout the procurement process by the procurement officer.
+These criteria will be given to you in the tender documents so that you can see clearly what the buyer is looking for and how your bid will be scored.
+These criteria cannot be changed or waived throughout the procurement process by the buyer.

-Procurement officers will always be looking for the most economically advantageous bid, which is a combination of price and quality/technical criteria.
+Buyers will always be looking for the most economically advantageous tender, which is a combination of price and quality/technical criteria.

-The criteria used by the procurement officer will be Selection and Award Criteria.
+The criteria used by the buyer will be Selection and Award Criteria.

 Exclusion Grounds

-Mandatory Exclusion Grounds for above higher value regulated procurement thresholds include some criminal convictions and blacklisting.
+Mandatory Exclusion Grounds for above higher value regulated procurement thresholds include criminal convictions and blacklisting questions.

 The Single Procurement Document (SPD) is used to ask for Selection Criteria and Exclusion Ground questions from bidders.